On The Morality of Omission, and The Relationship to Mental Productions, Behavior, and Morality

 Since it is growing, there may be good reason for periodically checking back.
 It is expected that many articles, sections, videos, and media will be added frequency.

 There is also the realization, that was just recollected by the author, that death could easily occur in advance of completion.
 Perhaps more should be included here on what omissions might mean if the work is not finished.
-Briefly for now it can be said that the author considers this work a mandala, and despite all the effort put in, could discard it immediately, and not cling to it unnecessarily, given it would likely vanish in the future in any case, and it is not clear that it is ever totally finished, despite aforementioned donenesses that exist.
+Briefly for now it can be said that the author considers this work a mandala, and despite all the effort put in, could discard it immediately, and not cling to it unnecessarily, given it would likely vanish in the future in any case, and it is not something is ever totally finished, despite aforementioned donenesses that exist.